top of page

 The basics: How this process plays out

-Our parish is in the process of searching for our next permanent priest.
+Our parish is in the process of searching for our next permanent priest (with the title of rector).

 The Episcopal Diocese of Washington is working with us in this process.
 The vestry serves as the formal search committee, but it is committed to making this a transparent process, involving the entire parish.
 The diocese has set up these steps for our search process: